zancas/OTF-Magic-Folder-proposal/narrative.rst

 Breathing Space or Convergence?
 -------------------------------

-This technology changes the playing field by eliminating a centralized point of vulnerability.
+This technology changes the playing field by eliminating a central point of vulnerability.
 Current file-sharing and synchronization tools are vulnerable *both* at the endpoints where the users authenticate and perform actions, *and* at the center, where the servers provide services and control access.

 With this technology, the vulnerability at the center is almost entirely eliminated.
-The servers never have access to plaintext, encryption keys, or signing keys, so there is no vulnerability to the servers with regard to the confidentiality or data-integrity properties.
-In addition the remaining functions of the servers are performed by a decentralized, dynamic set of servers, reducing vulnerability to the servers for the availability and reliability properties.
-I.e. the system is both cryptographically secure and also robust against deletion, disruption, and denial-of-service attacks.
+The servers never have access to plaintext, encryption keys, or signing keys, so users are not vulnerable to the servers with regard to confidentiality or data-integrity.
+In addition the remaining functions of the servers are performed by a decentralized, dynamic set of servers, reducing vulnerability to the servers for availability and reliability.
+I.e. the system is both cryptographically secure and is also robust against deletion, disruption, and denial-of-service attacks.

 This negates the traditional attack of compromising the server in order to gain access to *all* clients.
 Instead, an attacker will have to compromise